12 Dec Book Review: Back Mechanic

 For example, in the United States alone, an estimated 149 million work days are lost every year because of low back pain.

-Total costs are estimated to be at 100 to 200 billion dollars a year (yes, that is billion).
+Total costs are estimated to be a staggering 100 to 200 billion dollars a year (that is billion).

 Most people will be affected by low back pain at some point in their lifetime.

-Low back pain (LBP) is about taking control.
+In my experience, low back pain (LBP) is really about taking control.

 DR. STUART MCGILL

-There are few people I regard so highly as Dr. Stuart McGill for his scientific body of work.
+There are few people I regard so highly as Dr. Stuart McGill.

-I’ve had the honor to interview him (3 times now) about his approach to treating low back disorders.
+I’ve had the honor to interview Dr. McGill (3 times now) about his approach to treating low back disorders.
 His rationale is not only based on science and practice, but built on a passion to truly improve and restore performance and minimize pain and injury.

-I’ve also had the privilege to personally meet Dr. McGill and observe his scientific and practical applications with his “live” presentations.
+I’ve also had the privilege to personally meet him and observe his scientific and practical applications with his “live” presentations.

 He is truly the “world’s leading spine biomechanics expert” and I regard his work as fundamental and essential in the understanding of LBP.